 See the Public Hall lit up in the Feast of Light!
 Don't miss the excellent concerts here!

-The Osaka Feast of Light, a seasonal winter event, was held from November 12 to December 31, 2017.
-The Special Performance Wall Tapestry features beautiful light paintings projected onto the west wall of the Public Hall and is being held from December 14-25.
+The Osaka Festival of the Lights, a seasonal winter event, was held from November 12 to December 31, 2017.
+In addition, the Special Performance Wall Tapestry features beautiful light paintings projected onto the west wall of the Public Hall and is being held from December 14-25.

 On December 23, there is a one-off Christmas event, “ONE COIN Tour and Concert 2017.”
 As well as seeing the large, intermediate and small meeting halls, which you don’t get to see normally on the guided tour, you can enjoy mini-concerts by a 100-strong gospel choir and a symphony orchestra - all for the price of 500 yen (incl. tax).

 The Central Public Hall has stood here for over 100 years, fulfilling Einosuke Iwamoto’s wish for the prosperous development of Osaka and Japan itself.
-The building is packed full of art works and features by leading artists and craftsmen, with its retro architecture depicting the ups and downs of its long history over the years.
+The building is packed full of artworks and features by leading artists and artisans, with its retro architecture depicting the ups and downs of its long history over the years.